Erin Brooks, Chair

 Amy graduated Magma Cum Laude with a B.S.B.A. and M.S.B.A. from Washington University.
 In addition to proudly serving as Board Treasurer of Operation Food Search, Amy also serves as the Board Treasurer of Volunteer Lawyers and Accountants for the Arts as well as current Finance Committee and former Board member of the Women’s Foundation of Greater Saint Louis.
 Amy is also an Adjunct Lecturer at Washington University.
 In her free time, Amy enjoys volunteering, supporting the vibrant St. Louis arts community and traveling the globe.

-Nik Brym is the Vice President of Finance and Administration at Wee Ones.
+Nik Brym is the Chief Financial Officer at Wee Ones.
 At Wee Ones, Nik oversees several different aspects of the business, including finance, accounting, Human Resources, and operations.
+Prior to Wee Ones, Nik served as the Director of Finance with GardaWorld.
+And, ahead of GradaWorld, Nik served as a public accountant, where he was able to counsel many different businesses throughout several industries.

 Maxine Clark is the Founder of Build-A-Bear Workshop®, and today, there are over 350 Build-A-Bear Workshop stores worldwide.
 Maxine stepped down from her CEB (Chief Executive Bear) position in 2013 to start her next act — to help unleash the potential of women and minority entrepreneurs and to use her entrepreneurial skills to create platforms and places that give access to more St. Louis families.